 Tutankhamun's Death & Aftermath

 Ay ruled Egypt for three years and died without an heir.
 Horemheb then took the throne.
 As he was not of royal blood, he needed something to legitimize his reign and he chose religion as the most effective means in this.
 Claiming that he had been chosen by the god Horus of Hutsenu to restore Egypt to prominence and glory, he instituted a program of return to orthodox religious practices.
 He destroyed all public records and monuments erected by Akhenaten and erased the memory of Tutankhamun.
 Hawass points out that, "He tried, in fact, to erase all evidence of Akhenaten and his immediate successors from the pages of history" (69).
 Horemheb would rule Egypt for the next 27-28 years and, in that time, did return Egypt to its former status as a great power.
-Tutankhamun's tomb was buried by the sands and his name was forgotten until Howard Carter and his team discovered the site in 1922 CE.
+Tutankhamun's tomb was accidentally buried when workmen built the later tomb of Ramesses VI (r.
+1145-1137 BCE) and his name was forgotten until Howard Carter and his team discovered the site in 1922 CE.